townie/cassandra/README.md

 ## Reporting Problems

 The Github issue tracker is [here](http://github.com/cassandra-rb/cassandra/issues).
-If you have problems with this library or Cassandra itself, please use the [cassandra-user mailing list](http://mail-archives.apache.org/mod_mbox/incubator-cassandra-user/).
+If you have problems with this library or CCassandra itself, please use the [cassandra-user mailing list](http://mail-archives.apache.org/mod_mbox/incubator-cassandra-user/).